Croll1312/Application-list-for-ALS-ELA-SLA/README.md

     <br>
     </li>
     <li><h2>English:</h2>
-    This repository is focused on listing the applications created for people with <a href = "https://www.mayoclinic.org/diseases-conditions/amyotrophic-lateral-sclerosis/symptoms-causes/syc-20354022">ALS (Amyotrophic lateral sclerosis)</a> to use different devices such as mobile phones, smart TVs, tablets, etc.
+    This repository is focused on listing the applications created for people with <a href = "https://www.mayoclinic.org/diseases-conditions/amyotrophic-lateral-sclerosis/symptoms-causes/syc-20354022">ALS (Amyotrophic lateral sclerosis)</a> other medical conditions to use different devices such as mobile phones, smart TVs, tablets, etc.
     <p>
     By accessing the link "List of applications" detailed below, you can go to the enumerated list, where you can find a brief description of each application.
     <p>